AkashSingh2002/CAEI_AI_MODELS/BERT/README.md

 ### Masked language modeling
 Word embedding models require large data sets of structured data.
 While they are adept at many general NLP tasks, they fail at the context-heavy, predictive nature of question answering because all words are in some sense fixed to a vector or meaning.

 BERT uses an MLM method to keep the word in focus from seeing itself, or having a fixed meaning independent of its context.
 BERT is forced to identify the masked word based on context alone.
 In BERT, words are defined by their surroundings, not by a prefixed identity

+### Self-attention mechanisms
+BERT also relies on a self-attention mechanism that captures and understands relationships among words in a sentence.
+The bidirectional transformers at the center of BERT's design make this possible.
+This is significant because often, a word may change meaning as a sentence develops.
+Each word added augments the overall meaning of the word the NLP algorithm is focusing on.
+The more words that are present in each sentence or phrase, the more ambiguous the word in focus becomes.
+BERT accounts for the augmented meaning by reading bidirectionally, accounting for the effect of all other words in a sentence on the focus word and eliminating the left-to-right momentum that biases words towards a certain meaning as a sentence progresses.